ianfmiller/covid19-burden-mapping/README.md

 # Mapping the burden of COVID-2019.
-#### This is a rapidly developing project aimed at projecting and mapping the burden of COVID-2019 based on population age distribution and healthcare system capacity.
+#### This rapidly developing project is aimed at projecting and mapping the burden of COVID-2019 based on population age distribution and healthcare system capacity.
 All results are preliminary.
-Our current efforts have focused on the U.S.
+Our current efforts have focused on the United States.
 #### Authors: Ian Miller, Alex Becker, Bryan Grenfell, and Jess Metcalf of Princeton University.
 ## Important Caveats
 #### Currently, our estimates of severe cases per ICU bed assume a cumulative 40% infection rate across all age classes, and homogeneous spread across spacce.
 The 40% cumulative infection rate is a 'ballpark' estimate, that in the short term (next several months) is perhaps pessimistic, but in the long term (beyond) is perhaps optimistic.
 Our assumption of homogeneous spread is certainly incorrect for the immediate future, but may become more appropriate as the outbreak grows.